Favourited 3398 times

-I am Pramila Parajuli and my family and friends live and work together.
-We are Brahmin people.
-Around the village, there are different ethnic groups like Tamang, Magar, Gurung and Newars, and also Brahmin.
-Our effort is to provide our guests with a Cultural and lingual exchange along with learning the traditional way of living.
+I am Pramila Parajuli and with my friend Shanta we are running this farm.
+We belong to Brahmin Community.
+Around the village, there are different ethnic groups like Tamang, Magar, Newar and also Brahmin.
+Our effort is to provide our guest with Cultural and lingual exchange along with learning the traditional way of living.
 Our village lies near to the forest which provides greenery to our community.
 Our community includes people from different religion, so there are temples, Buddhist stupa and church.

-We use clean water distributed by government for daily purpose. and we have underground watet for irrigation.
+We use water which is naturally available in our community for drinking as well as for irrigation.
 This water is drinkable without purification as it comes directly from the earth, purified naturally through stones and aquifers.
 However, we use chlorinated and filtered water for drinking purpose.

 In rural Nepal plastic poses a problem.
 There are no garbage incineration plants or recycling centres and therefore, farmers and families burn the plastic themselves.
 We ask our guests to be aware of the amount of plastic they bring into our house, as we have no way of getting rid of it.
 We don't like to burn the plastic ourselves, but we have to do so when it accumulates.
 Please keep this in mind.